graphicintuitions/graphic-intuitions/src/pages/blog/remote-communication-channels-and-tips-for-todays-reality.md

 To help with your transition, here are some tips and resources to consider:

+* Video Teleconferencing
+* Chat
+* Social Platforms
+* SMS
+* Email
+* Instant Message
+* Website Knowledge Base

 ## Video Teleconferencing

-Your meetings internally and externally are now remote, luckily the technology to facilitate this is fairly ubiquitous today with software such as: Gotomeeting, Zoom, Join.me, Google Hangouts, Microsoft Skype, and Teams to list a few, dominating the space.
+Your meetings internally and externally are now remote, luckily the technology to facilitate this is fairly ubiquitous today with software such as: GoToMeeting, Zoom, Join.me, Google Hangouts, Microsoft Skype, and Teams to list a few, dominating the space.

 We have used all of the above listed and more, there are pluses and minuses to each.
 The key is to pick a platform for your budget (many have free option) and what works for you, your staff and your clients.
 A more exhaustive list is attached in the link below: